rabuitendijk/Isomorph-core-tri/README.md

 # Isomorph-core-tri
 Isomorph, Third iteration, Unity 5, Flat sprite based approach.
 Goals: proper sorting algorithm, unit sprite slicing and clean sprite finishing.

+ESSENTIAL:

-ESSENTIAL: gain understanding how projection to screen and object depth and coordinates relate.
+	- Gain understanding how projection to screen and object depth and coordinates relate.
+	- 264 is not a multiple of 2, 256 is...

 TO BE ADDED: